Stability of Einstein metrics on symmetric spaces of compact type: Introduction

 on tt-tensors.
 This critical eigenvalue is significantly smaller than the one from stability with respect to the Einstein-Hilbert action, and even negative for $n>9$.
 As it turns out, all irreducible symmetric spaces of compact type are physically stable (see \cite{Di}).
 If $(M,g)$ is a product of at least two symmetric spaces of compact type, then the smallest eigenvalue of $\Delta_L$ on tt-tensors is actually equal to $0$; hence $(M,g)$ is physically stable if and only if $n\geq 9$.

 In Section \ref{sec:prelim}, we fix the notation and definitions used throughout this work.
 In particular, we elaborate on the notion of stability of an Einstein metric.
 In Section \ref{sec:diff}, we recall some tools from the harmonic analysis of homogeneous spaces that are routinely employed.
 Furthermore, we prove a technical lemma that allows us to make explicit computations involving the divergence operator.
-Section \ref{sec:sun} is where these computations are made and the stability of $\SU(n)$ is decided; in Section \ref{sec:ef}, the same is done for $E_6/F_4$, in a manner very similar to the previous case.
+A helpful formula for the dimension of tt-eigenspaces of the Lichnerowicz Laplacian is worked out in Section \ref{sec:killing}, generalizing a proposition of Koiso and utilizing properties of Killing vector fields on Einstein manifolds.
+Section \ref{sec:sun} uses representation theory to determine the stability of $\SU(n)$, making use of the formula from Section \ref{sec:killing}; in Section \ref{sec:ef}, the same is done for $E_6/F_4$.
+A different approach for proving the stability of both spaces that involves explicit computations of the divergence operator can be found in the Appendix.